 Introduction to CPM, CPA, CPI, CPL, and CPC Calculations

-If you want to start a digital ad campaign or run ads on your website, you must have seen the terms CPM, CPA, CPI, CPL, and CPC a couple of times already.
+If you’re looking to launch a digital ad campaign or run ads on your website, you’ve probably come across the terms CPM, CPA, CPI, CPL, and CPC.
+These are different billing models used in digital advertising, each offering a unique approach to how you pay for your ads.

 What is CPM (Cost per Mile, or Thousand)?